Margin-Aware Intra-Class Novelty Identification for Medical Images: Experiments

 \subsection{Datasets}

 In our experiments, we have three medical datasets in use, including inferior vena cava (IVC) filters on radiographs~\cite{ni2020deep:ivc} and RSNA chest x-ray dataset~\cite{wang2017chestx}, ISIC2019~\cite{codella2018skin}.
-The in-class and rest classes data details are summarized in Table~\ref{tab:dataset}.
-IVC-filter data has 14 classes and we select the \textit{CookCelect} type as the normal class.
-RSNA has 3 classes in total, we treat the \textit{normal} class as ID data.
-ISIC2019~\cite{codella2018skin} consists of 8 classes, \textit{i.e.,} Melanoma (MEL, 4148), Melanocytic nevus (NV, 11559), Basal cell carcinoma(BCC, 3323), Actinic keratosis (AK, 867), Benign keratosis (BKL, 2240), Dermatofibroma (DF, 239), Vascular lesion (VASC, 253), Squamous cell carcinoma (SCC, 628).
-Due to the data imbalance, we choose the NV class with the most samples as ID inputs and all the left as OOD data.
-The total numbers of ID and OOD data for each dataset are reported in the column of \textbf{\#images} in Table~\ref{tab:dataset}.
+IVC-filter dataset has 14 classes in total.
+The details are ALN (73 images), BardSimonNitinol (59 images), Optease (129 images), BardDenali (50 images), Celect (75 images), Option (196 images), BardEclipseG2X (84 images), CelectPlatinum (48 images), Trapease (100 images), BardG2 (45 images), Greenfield12Fr (122 images), Tulip (99 images), BardMeridian (55 images), GreenfieldTitanium (101 images).
+RSNA has 3 classes - normal, with opacity, not normal in total.
+ISIC2019~\cite{codella2018skin} consists of 8 classes, \textit{i.e.,} Melanoma (MEL, 4148 images), Melanocytic nevus (NV, 11559 images), Basal cell carcinoma(BCC, 3323 images), Actinic keratosis (AK, 867 images), Benign keratosis (BKL, 2240 images), Dermatofibroma (DF, 239 images), Vascular lesion (VASC, 253 images), Squamous cell carcinoma (SCC, 628 images).
 The IVC-filter and ISIC2019 image are with varying sizes, with the width size ranging from 150 to 1500, height size ranging from 150 to 1500 roundly, \textit{e.g.,} $469\times365\times3$.
-The RSNA dataset are in dicom format, each dicom file has the pixel array size of $1024\times1024$.
+The RSNA dataset is in dicom format, each dicom file has the pixel array of size $1024\times1024$.
 To unify the training pipeline, we resize all the IVC-Filter, RSNA and ISIC data in $256\times256\times channel$.

+For the one-vs-rest setting, the in-class and rest classes data details are summarized in Table~\ref{tab:dataset}.
+Due to the data imbalance, we usually pick the class with the most data as our in-distribution data and all the left classes as intra-class OOD data.
+For IVC-filter, we select the \textit{Option} type as the normal class; for RSNA dataset, we treat the \textit{normal} class as ID data; for ISIC2019 dataset, we choose the NV class with the most samples as ID inputs.
+The total numbers of ID and OOD data for each dataset are reported in the column of \textbf{\#images} in Table~\ref{tab:dataset}.
+Notably, the rest-vs-one setting experiments treat the classes conversely.